 Debt can hang over your head and cause some serious issues.
 You may find yourself unable to make purchases that you need to make, getting more headaches, or even losing sleep from the stress of debt.
-You are probably eager to find ways to reduce debt.
+You’re probably eager to find ways to reduce debt.
 But do you know where to start?
 We’ve laid out a few basics to consider related to debt that may give you more peace of mind.

 Prioritize your debt

-Paying off debt can be a slow process, but it is worth it for the peace of mind you’ll have in the end.
+Paying off debt can be a slow process, but it’s worth it for the peace of mind you’ll have in the end.
 Make a list of “wants” versus “needs.”
 What do you enjoy spending money on every month, and what do you actually need to survive and make ends meet?
 While you may not have to eliminate every hobby or simple pleasure, you can save money by cutting back on the “wants” list and putting more toward your debt.

 Things to consider when paying off debt